Airtnp/Notes/Papers/System/storm.md

 * Nimbus is a single point of failure (availability) and limitation on scalability of Storm.
   * At least using Zookeeper for master election.
 * Nimbus scheduler is not mentioned in this paper.
-* Zookeeper replication writes limit the thoughput of the system.
+* Zookeeper replication writes limit the throughput of the system.
   * Use lineage-based Tachyon-like file system?
 * Storm has no backpressure mechanism, the downstream congestion may cause cascading failing affecting performance.
   * [Twitter Heron: Stream Processing at Scale](https://dl.acm.org/citation.cfm?id=2742788)